KagurazakaHinagi/AMZNOptim_MAT381/README.md

 3. Depot visits in the route:\
     If truck $k$ is used, then it leaves and returns to the depot once.
 4. Subtour Elimination (Miller-Tucker-Zemlin):\
-    Prevent disconnected loops by constraining on the order of visiting time.
+    Prevent disconnected loops by constraining on the order of visiting time.\
     See [Wikipedia page](https://en.wikipedia.org/wiki/Travelling_salesman_problem#Miller%E2%80%93Tucker%E2%80%93Zemlin_formulation).
+5. Duty time:\
+    The total traveling time + stopover time cannot exceed the driver's maximum duty time.
+6. Maximum distance:\
+    The traveling distance from depot along the scheduled stops back to the depot could not exceed the vehicle $k$'s cruising range.
-5. Single visit to each stop:\
+7. Single visit to each stop:\
     Each stop cannot be visited more than one times.
 Otherwise it's inefficient.
-6. Duty time:\
-    The total traveling time + stopover time cannot exceed the driver's maximum duty time.

 ### Multi-Depot VRP